Khateeb1709/Otarea-Educore-Landing-page/README.md

-# Responsive Web Page – F1-C2-July Project
+# Responsive Web Page – Education App Landing page Project

 A responsive multi-section webpage built using HTML and CSS.
 This project focuses on layout design, content structure, and responsive styling across devices.